 - Personal Connection: Select an attorney who understands your case and seems trustworthy.

-Contact Our Chicago Employment Lawyer
+Contact Our Chicago Employment Attorney Today

-Choosing the right Chicago employment lawyer can make a significant difference in your ability to navigate complex employment law issues and get a fair resolution.
+Choosing the right Chicago employment lawyer can greatly help you handle complex job law issues.
+It can also help you get a fair resolution.
 Remember to seek legal advice promptly if you feel like your employer has violated your rights.
-Wanta Thome PLC is here for you.
-Contact us for a free initial consultation with our employment law team.
+Wanta Thome is here for you.